Goulburn Ovens Institute of TAFE: Seymour

 The Seymour campus was opened in 1998 and offers a variety of courses including Nursing and Trades.
-The campus has recently undergone a significant transformation, meaning students now have access to modern, innovative spaces when studying.

 Wangaratta

 There are two campuses in Wangaratta.
-The Docker street campus in Wangaratta offers a range of specialist training facilities, extensive library, Café and support services, and courses in the areas of as Art & Design, Automotive, Beauty, Community Services, Engineering, Education, Nursing, Plumbing, Building and Construction - just to name a few.
+The Docker street campus in Wangaratta offers a range of specialist training facilities, library, café and support services, and courses in the areas of as Art & Design, Automotive, Beauty, Community Services, Engineering, Education, Nursing, Plumbing, Building and Construction.
 The Tone Rd campus on the outskirts of Wangaratta is the home for the Equine, Animal Sciences, Agriculture, Horticulture and Viticulture Departments and most recently Business and Information Technology.
-This campus is referred to as the Wangaratta Regional Study Centre Campus, a world class facility catering to the needs of the Animal Science, Equine, Agriculture, Horticulture and Viticulture industries.
-The Centre provides a range of modern facilities including lecture theatres and tutorial rooms, interactive video teaching and information technology facilities, a state of the art science laboratory and a student learning commons.
-Computer labs accommodating both Charles Sturt University (CSU) and GOTAFE students allow learners to access information in the one virtual environment.
+This campus is referred to as the Wangaratta Regional Study Centre Campus, a facility catering to the needs of the Animal Science, Equine, Agriculture, Horticulture and Viticulture industries.
+The Centre provides a range of facilities including lecture theatres and tutorial rooms, interactive video teaching and information technology facilities, a science laboratory and a student learning commons.
+Computer labs accommodate both Charles Sturt University (CSU) and GOTAFE students.

 Wallan

 Located on level one, 57-59 High Street Wallan, the campus is a partnership between GOTAFE and La Trobe University.
-The campus offers a Digitally connected learning space, Relaxed communal kitchen facility and is a Flexible purpose built campus.
+The campus offers a learning space, communal kitchen facility and is a purpose built campus.

-Mobile Campus

-The GOTAFE Mobile Campus will connect with communities that don’t have the opportunity to easily engage with training, career and TAFE services.
-Working in partnership with local government and tapping into job active networks and financial support services, the Mobile Campus will take a community centred and solutions-based approach to delivering services that enhances your opportunities across regional Victoria.